kabilanmohan/LeetCode-Dailies/README.md

 # Daily LeetCode Problems

-Welcome to the **Daily LeetCode Problems** repository!
+Welcome to the **LeetCode-Dailies** repository!
 This repository contains my daily solutions to various coding problems from [LeetCode](https://leetcode.com/).

 ## Repository Structure